-SSM communicates with school families through the Sycamore Student Information System.
-Parents and students will be able to check academic progress with a personal login as before.
+SSM communicates with school families through the FACTS School Information System.
+Parents and students will be able to check academic progress with a personal login.
 Efforts will be made by teachers to keep grade reporting up-to-date.
-Other information sharing options are available through the Sycamore system.
-Log-in information will be provided to parents by the time progress reports for the first quarter are processed.
-Please get familiar with Sycamore and how to access information about your student.
+Other information sharing options are available through FACTS and Google Classroom (grades 6-8).
+Log-in information and instructions will be provided to parents by the time progress reports for the first quarter are processed.
+Please get familiar with FACTS and how to access information about your student.

+Report cards are provided at the end of each quarter in October, January, March and May.
 Regular communication between teachers and parents is necessary at all levels of instruction.
 Formal Parent/Teacher Conferences are held after the first nine weeks.
 Third quarter conferences will be at the request of the teacher or parent.
 The teachers are always available for conferencing during the school year.

 Progress reports are provided after the first five weeks of each quarter.
-They will be available to parents through Sycamore.
+They will be available to parents through FACTS.
 Progress will be reported for each subject.
 This is ample time for a student to improve before report cards are distributed.